valentijngit/dataaccess-eventhandler_aspnetcore/README.md

 In Visual Studio you can also use the NuGet Package Manager to do this.

-This Toolbox depends on "Digipolis.Toolbox.EventHandler" so you need to includ and configure this as well !
+This Toolbox depends on "Digipolis.Toolbox.EventHandler" so you need to include and configure this as well !

 ## Configuration in Startup.Configure